Panel blasts U.N. over handling of Central Africa peacekeeper abuse

 The panel exonerated Anders Kompass, the U.N. official in Geneva who sent the initial U.N. report on the abuse allegations to French authorities last year.
 Kompass "did not act outside of his authority," the panel found.

-The panel report criticized the U.N. for investigating Kompass over the leak rather than focusing on the abuse charges themselves.
-It said the head of the U.N.
-Office of Internal Oversight Services, the U.N. oversight body, had abused her authority in the manner in which Kompass was investigated.
+The panel report criticized the U.N. for investigating Kompass over the leak rather than foccusing on the abuse allegations themselves.

 A French criminal investigation of the allegations against French troops is underway.